 “To see the outpouring amount of support and love – and seeing the hard work come back for someone like Jamir is something I’ll never forget.”

-Working at HAC has been all that much more rewarding as his wife, Kristin Liotti, is a receptionist at The Harley School and his youngest son Owen is currently a senior at Harley, while his oldest son Dominic graduated from Harley in 2016.
+Working at HAC has been all that much more rewarding as his wife, Kristin Liotti, is the Administrative Assistant to the Upper School Head at The Harley School and his youngest son Owen is currently a senior at Harley, while his oldest son Dominic graduated from Harley in 2016.

 Liotti plans on spending more time with his family, traveling and writing as a contributor for Pickin’ Splinters.